-No official public accusations were made against any Member of the Company's Bodies and no sanctions were imposed by statutory or regulatory authorities on any Member of the Company's Bodies in the previous five years.
+No official public accusations were made against any Member of the Company's Bodies and no sanctions were imposed by statutory or regulatory authorities (including the relevant professional bodies) on any Member of the Company's Bodies in the previous five years.

-9. Members of the Board of Directors
+8. Members of the Board of Directors

-No bankruptcy has been declared in respect of assets of any member of the Board of Directors.
-No member of the Board of Directors has been restricted in dealing with his/her assets by a preliminary injunction issued in the course of insolvency proceedings, nor has any insolvency petition been filed against any member of the Board of Directors and rejected on the grounds that the assets of that member of the Board of Directors were insufficient to cover the costs of the insolvency proceedings.
+No bankruptcy was declared in respect of assets of any member of the Board of Directors, no member of the Board of Directors was restricted in dealing with his/her assets by a preliminary injunction issued in the course of insolvency proceedings, and no insolvency petition was filed against any member of the Board of Directors that would have been subsequently rejected on the grounds that the assets of that member of the Board of Directors were insufficient to cover the costs of the insolvency proceedings.

-All members of the Board of Directors are persons of good repute within the meaning of the Trade Licensing Act No. 455/1991 Coll., as amended (the business activities or scope of business of the Company, and there is no obstacle preventing any of the members of the Board of Directors from carrying on a trade, and in particular no court or administrative authority has restrained any of the members of the Board of Directors from any activities relating to the carrying on a trade.
+All members of the Board of Directors are persons of good repute (jsou bezúhonní) within the meaning of Act No. 455/1991 Coll., on Trade Licensing, as amended (the "Trade Licensing Act"), i.e. they have not been finally and conclusively sentenced for any criminal offence committed wilfully in connection with the business activities or scope of business of the Company, and there is no obstacle preventing any of the members of the Board of Directors from carrying on a trade, and, in particular, no court or administrative authority restrained any of the members of the Board of Directors from any activities relating to the carrying on a trade.